visual-framework/vf-build-boilerplate/README.md

 > Looking for other ways to use Visual Framework 2.0 components?
 > [See the guide](https://visual-framework.github.io/vf-welcome/building/)

-## 1. Creating a new project powered by vf-eleventy
+## 1. Creating a new project powered by vf-build-boilerplate

 There are two methods you can use: